 4. Lugia was featured again on the cover of Pokemon SoulSilver.
 This game was a re-release of the original Silver game.
 SoulSilver was released in 2009, and made for the Nintendo DS.
 It featured many improvements over the previous release.
 SoulSilver again brought Lugia to the forefront of a whole generation of new Pokemon players.

-5. The initial Pokemon Craze had subsided by the Neo Genesis release.
-And Neo Genesis Lugia appears to a rarer card than Base Set Charizard.
+5. The initial Pokemon Craze had subsided by the time Neo Genesis released.
+And Neo Genesis is rarer card than Base Set Charizard.
 The Pokemon TCG Base Set was released in January 1999, and that is when the Pokemon craze started.
 Then we had:

 - Jungle – June 1999